 The early ripening vine (much earlier than Pinot Noir) is susceptible to botrytis and chlorosis.
 It produces qualitatively lower and more acidic red wines than Pinot Noir and is therefore rarely vinified as a pure variety.
 However, this variety is excellently suited as a base wine for the production of sparkling wines.
 With this characteristic, it has become known as the third main variety for ChampagneChampagne in France, next to Chardonnay and Pinot Noir.
 But also outside France it is often used for the production of sparkling wine.

 The variety was first mentioned in France in 1690 under the name Morillon Taconné.
-Here it is mainly in the north in the areas Champagne (one third of the vineyard area), Loire and Alsace represented.
-The total acreage in 2009 was 11,088 hectares.
-In Germany A total of 2,303 hectares were recorded in 2009, of which 1,691 in Wuerttemberg, In Austria although it is approved, no quantities were shown in 2009.
-There were further stocks in Europe in 2010 England (50 ha), Italy (14 ha) and Spain (1 ha).
-She was represented overseas in 2010 Argentina (12 ha), Canada (5 ha), New Zealand (19 ha) and South Africa (13 ha), as well as the United States (66 ha) in California and Oregon.
-In 2010, the variety occupied a total of 13,570 hectares of vineyards with an upward trend.
-Compared to 2000 with 10,832 hectares at the time, this was an increase by a quarter.
-It thus demonstrated in the worldwide varieties ranking rank 54.
+It is mainly present in the north in the Champagne (one third of the area under vines), Loire and Alsace.
+The total area under cultivation in 2009 was 11,088 hectares.
+In Germany, a total of 2,303 hectares were recorded in 2009, of which 1,691 were in Württemberg.
+Although it is permitted in Austria, no quantities were recorded in 2009.
+Further stocks in Europe in 2010 were recorded in England (50 ha), Italy (14 ha) and Spain (1 ha).
+Overseas in 2010, it was represented in Argentina (12 ha), Canada (5 ha), New Zealand (19 ha) and South Africa (13 ha), and in the USA (66 ha) in California and Oregon.
+In 2010, the variety occupied a total of 13,570 hectares of vineyards, with an upward trend.
+Compared to the year 2000 with 10,832 hectares at that time, this was an increase of a quarter.
+It thus occupied 54th place in the worldwide grape variety ranking.